artificialsolutions/tie-api-example-facebook-messenger/README.md

 ### A Facebook Page
 A Facebook page with a configured "Send Message" associated to your profile is necessary to host the conversation between users and a Teneo bot.
 Create a Page [here](https://www.facebook.com/pages/creation/).
-Fill in the required fields, and clic "Add a Button", select 'Contact You' and activate the 'Send Message' checkbox.
-On 'Step 2' clic 'Messenger' > 'Finish'.
+Fill in the required fields, and click "Add a Button", select 'Contact You' and activate the 'Send Message' checkbox.
+On 'Step 2' click 'Messenger' > 'Finish'.

 ### Teneo Engine
 Your bot needs to be published and you need to know the engine url.